DurgaBhavaniEvana/FoodDeliveryApplication/Documents/readme.md

-Document and Template of project in pdf.
+Document and Templates of project in pdf.